stefan0re/machine_learning_compiler/docs/source/chapters/week_03.rst

   add x2, x2, x5
   ld1 {v20.4s-v23.4s}, [x2]

-Afterwords we load the A vector into a register.
+Afterwords we load the A vector into 4 registers.

 .. code-block:: text